ricardomm7/leaflink/docs/sprintC/us025/02.analysis/Readme.md

-# US025 - Cancel an entry in the Agenda
+# US025 - Cancel an agendaEntry in the Agenda

 ## 2. Analysis